 The Covid-19 pandemic has threatened the progress made to tackle modern slavery across the world.
 In Africa, where the proportion of workers in informal employment is already the highest in the world, millions have faced a loss of income or found themselves in increasingly precarious situations.

 Migration and supply chains have been disrupted, creating risk factors for trafficking and labour abuse.
 Identification of people being exploited has become more challenging, as states shift protection resources towards tackling the pandemic.
 Critical support services from the public, private and voluntary sectors have been placed under significant pressure, severely compromised by lockdown restrictions.
 The political, social and economic impact of lockdown is also likely to be damaging to anti-slavery efforts.

-A research team from the Rights Lab at the University of Nottingham, in collaboration with Free the Slaves, an international civil society organisation dedicated to changing the conditions that allow modern slavery to exist, is exploring the impact of the pandemic on community-based anti-slavery work, using an example of two initiatives in Senegal and Kenya.
+A research team from the Rights Lab at the University of Nottingham, in collaboration with Free the Slaves, an international civil society organisation dedicated to changing the conditions that allow modern slavery to exist, explored the impact of the pandemic on community-based anti-slavery work, using an example of two initiatives in Senegal and Kenya.

-The research is examining four key questions:
+The research is examined four key questions:

 - What factors underpin community resilience against exploitation?

 - How were anti-slavery projects contributing to building resilience before Covid-19?

 - How is Covid-19 impacting on the structural issues, legislation, institutions, systems and practices that underpin resilience to exploitation?